 Released on March 15, 2002

-Set during the Ice Age, a sabertooth tiger, a sloth, and a wooly mammoth find a lost human infant, and they try to return him to his tribe.
+Plot: Set during the Ice Age, a sabertooth tiger, a sloth, and a wooly mammoth find a lost human infant, and they try to return him to his tribe.

 My thoughts: I am a huge Denis Leary fan.
 I loved both his No Cure for Cancer and Lock 'N Load specials, and his book, Why We Suck is fucking genius.
 He's an extremely raw comedian, so why does he do so many kids' movies?
 Think about it: A Bug's Life, Ice Age 1-3, and The Sandlot?
 Still, his humor shines through as the cynical sabertooth tiger, Diego.
 This movie is hilarious and heart-warming.
 Too bad the Star Wars: The Clone Wars movie stole this film's plot.